918273917234982734/PAIRS/README.md

   #### run_script.py
     * running for main_loss_v1.py with defining the parameters
   ### pattern_setter.py
-    * several functions for the pattern
+    * several functions for generating the pattern

     * define the pattern dimension (kernel-wise (KW), block-wise (BW) and array-wise (AW) )